 Container freight transportation: LCL vs FCL

 Ocean freight is transported in containers that come in different sizes.
-The smallest container has a capacity of 33 cubic meters and the largest contains 76 cubic meters.
-In trucking, there are full container and less-than-container shipments.
-If you don’t have enough freight to fill in the whole container, you still can ship freight overseas.
+The smallest container has a capacity of 33 cubic meters, and the largest contains 76 cubic meters.
+In trucking, there are full-container and less-than-container shipments.
+You can still ship freight overseas if you don’t have enough freight to fill the whole container.

 Ocean Freight Costs

-Sea freight is known to be the most cost-efficient method to ship a container overseas.
-Essentially, ocean freight rates depend on freight volume, weight, destination, and many additional factors.
+Sea freight is the most cost-efficient method to ship a container overseas.
+Ocean freight rates depend on freight volume, weight, destination, and many other factors.
 Generally, ocean rates vary from 50 cents per kilogram for U.S. – China shipments.
 The average transit time for that rate will be 20 – 35 days.
-Unless your freight is very heavy, ocean rates will be based on volume weight.
+Ocean rates will be based on volume weight unless your freight is very heavy.

 What are the benefits of ocean freight?

 The most compelling advantage of ocean freight is its low price compared to air freight or even trucking.
-If you plan shipments in advance and can survive long transit times, ocean freight can be an extremely efficient and cost-friendly shipping option.
+Ocean freight can be an extremely efficient and cost-friendly shipping option if you plan shipments in advance and can survive long transit times.

 Ocean freight shipping is one of the least environmentally harmful ways to ship freight overseas.
 Speaking facts, shipping 2 tonnes for 5,000 km by ship results in 160 kg of greenhouse emissions, while the same mileage through air freight drops 6,605 kg of CO2.
 This makes sea shipping a much more sustainable option than any other type of transportation.